Mega Man Star Force (TV series): Sonia Strumm and Lyra

 Lyra, known as Harp (ハープ, Hāpu) in the Japanese version, is based on the constellation Lyra.
-She is an FM-ian who used to work for the FMian king and often hides in Sonia's guitar.
+She is an FM-ian who used to work for the FM King and often hides in Sonia's guitar.
 Her form is a cross between a harp and a note.
 She is shown to act like a high status old lady, whom gets into arguments with Omega-Xis.
 When she first met Sonia, Lyra tries unsuccessfully to invade Sonia's heart, so is forced to take control of her while she sleeps.
 Following her defeat by Mega Man, Lyra becomes an ally of Omega-Xis.

 Friends

 Luna Platz

 Luna Platz, known as Luna Shirogane (白金 ルナ, Shirogane Runa) in the Japanese version, is the perky and bossy fifth-grade class president of Echo Ridge Elementary (Kodama Elementary in the Japanese version) and wears a short blue dress with a red necktie and a green greed jewel.
 In the beginning of the game and anime, she constantly tries to get Geo to come to school, claiming that it is her job to get him there.
 When Geo finally comes to school, Luna basically treats Geo like another flunky.
 Luna openly admits she adores Mega Man from the second he saved her.
 However, throughout the game, it is constantly implied that Luna has developed strong feelings for Geo, stemming from Geo's declaration that he would protect her, and various times other times.
 Her English last name is a play on her original last name, the kanji of which mean "platinum" (the word "shirogane" means silver).
 As the class president, most of her friends refer to her as "The Prez", or simply "Prez".

 In the anime, Luna was infatuated with Mega Man after he saved her life, though unaware of his secret identity.
 It was this weakness that she is targeted by "Ophiucus" during one of Sonia's concerts, taking advantage of Luna's desire to see her hero and her jealousy over Lyra Note, who she believes may be romantically involved with Mega Man.
 Even as "Ophiucus Queen", Luna still had retained her crush on Mega Man, and in the fight with Mega Man, actually flirted with him more than attacking.
 Luna, after witnessing Mega Man change back to Geo goes into self-denial of seeing it though Zack and Bud were present at the time.
 Luna also seems to like Geo, making food for him and bickering with Lyra Note over who likes Mega Man more.